Zaara Street Power Station: History

-In 1920 the Zaara Street Power Station started with a 7.5 MW Curtis GE turbo-alt (No.2) from White Bay and a 2.5 MW GE turbo-alt (No.3A) both delivering 6.6kV at 25Hz (1500rpm).
+In 1920 the Zaara Street Power Station started with a 7.5 MW Curtis GE turbo-alt (No.2) from White Bay and a 2.5 MW GE turbo-alt (No.3A) both delivering 6.6kV at 25 Hz (1500rpm).
 Additional power was needed in 1921 and another 2.5 MW Vickers-Willans alternator (No.3B) was added.
 Steam was supplied by 4 Babcock & Wilcox WIF long drum chain grate boilers.
 Each boiler produced 40000 lbs/hour at 200 psi and 580 F.

-1922 saw a 2.5 MW British Thompson Houston 50Hz (3000rpm) alternator (No.4A) and a 1.5 MW Parsons alternator (No.1) added.
+1922 saw a 2.5 MW British Thompson Houston 50 Hz (3000rpm) alternator (No.4A) and a 1.5 MW Parsons alternator (No.1) added.
 More power was required in 1924 and a 7.5 MW BTH alternator (No.5) was installed.
 This was followed in 1928 by another 7.5 MW BTH alternator (No.6).
-Terminal voltage for these 50Hz machines was 11kV.
+Terminal voltage for these 50 Hz machines was 11kV.
 Four extra boilers were installed from 1930 to supply these machines.
 The last change to the low pressure plant was that the No.1 Parsons 1.5 MW alternator was removed and in its place a 7.5 MW Bellis & Morcom alternator (No.1) in 1936.

 Surplus capacity in the Railway Commissioner's power grid was sold to municipal councils and other bodies responsible for the supply of electricity to the general public.
 Zaara Street Power Station was connected to the grid of the Electricity Supply Department of the Newcastle Borough Council in 1917, and supplied much of Newcastle's electricity needs throughout the 1920s.
 Later known as the Newcastle Electricity Supply Council Administration (NESCA), the Newcastle Borough Council also operated a small power station with two alternators and a capacity of approximately 2.6 MW.
 Built in the 1890s, 'NESCA' Power Station was situated approximately one mile from Zaara Street, and closed in 1953.